mikeperry-tor/circpad-sim/README.md

 - complete `circpad-sim-evaluator.py` as an example of how to use this thing
 - consider writing some tests for the simulator

+## Acknowledgments

+This research was supported in part by NSF grant CNS-1619454.